I'm So Excited: Cover versions

+In 1998, Croatian singer Nina Badrić released her cover version that peaked at number one in Croatia.
+The Solid State dance remix version peaked at number four in Italy.

 In 2001, Australian Big Brother season one contestant Sara-Marie Fedele teamed up with Australian girl group Sirens to record a cover version of "I'm So Excited", titled "I'm So Excited (The Bum Dance)".
 This cover was released through BMG Australia on October 15, 2001, as a CD single containing the original version, two remixes, and B-side "Feelin Free".
-Upon its release, the song reached number 12 on the Australian ARIA Singles Chart, spending four weeks in the top 50.
+The song reached number 12 on the Australian ARIA Singles Chart, spending four weeks in the top 50.